Advertising KPI Benchmarks Report Q2 2022

 - Abandoned cart recovery: Since shoppers often use the shopping cart function as a “wish list” or a way to compare several products at once before purchasing, shopping carts are abandoned without a purchase being made at least 80% of the time.
 These abandoned carts represent huge amounts of uncaptured revenue.
 Smart marketers will use retargeting to remind the customer that they have items in their shopping carts, often providing a discount code or other incentive to bring the shopper back to complete their purchase.

-Demographics and Interest Targeting
+Demographic and Interest Targeting Campaign KPI Benchmarks

 Demographic targeting seeks to engage users whose demographic traits match those of customers who have demonstrated interest in a brand.
 For demographic targeting purposes, customers may be segmented by age, gender, marital status, geographical location, education level, income level or many other traits.
 This allows marketers to craft messaging specifically tailored to these audience segments and deliver highly personalized campaigns.